Ask a Trooper: Sharing the road with bicyclists

-Bicyclists and motorists are equally responsible for bicycle safety.
-The number-one factor contributing to bicycle-vehicle collisions is failure to yield the right-of-way — by bicyclists and drivers alike.
+Bicyclists and motorists are equally responsible for safety on the road.
+The number one contributing factor to bicycle-vehicle collisions is failure to yield the right-of-way-by bicyclists and drivers alike.